Under wraps: British textile company Inigo Scout’s artist-edition blankets

 Launching this month is Inigo Scout, a new luxury British textile company founded by husband and wife duo Josh and Lisa Robinson.
-Their first collection is comprised of a set of signed, artist-designed blankets, each in a limited edition of 60 pieces and made of high quality lambswool supplied by Johnstons of Elgin in Scotland.
+Their first collection is comprised of a set of signed, artist-designed blankets, each in a limited edition of 60 pieces, and made of high quality lambswool, used in onlt the best blankets, supplied by Johnstons of Elgin in Scotland.

 British Vietnamese artist Kimvi Nguyen is the creator of the ‘Selvedge’ blanket.
 Inspired by the warp and weft of Japanese selvedge denim, her piece features rich cobalt blues that contrast with white shades to create a palm-like design.